AdobeDocs/analytics.ja-JP/help/implement/vars/functions/t-method.md

 // Define config variables and page variables s.trackingServerSecure = "data.example.com";
-s.eVar1 = "Example dimension value";
+s.eVar1 = "Example dimension item";

 // Compile the variables on the page into an image request to Adobe s.t();